vercel/python-typemap/spec-draft.rst

 5.
 Polymorphic callables?
 How do we represent their type and how do we construct their type?

 What does TS do here? - TS has full impredactive polymorphic functions.
-You can do System F stuff.
+You can do System F stuff. *But* trying to do type level operations on them seems to lose track of the polymorphism: the type vars will get instantiated with ``unknown``.

+6.
+Want to be graceful at runtime, since **many** classes don't have full annotations.

 =====